On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

-We assume that we have access to the data set used to obtain both the estimate $\widehat\psi_1$ and the estimated regression functions outputted by some ML prediction algorithms.
-We do not require any knowledge of or access to the ML algorithms used, other than the functions that they outputted.
+Throughout we assume that we have been given access to the data set used to obtain both the estimate $\hat{\psi}_{1}$ and the estimated regression functions outputted by some ML prediction algorithms.
+We do not require any knowledge of or access to the ML algorithms used, other than the functions $\hat{b}(x)$ and $\hat{p}(x)$ that they outputted.